#1 Use Sococo to Cut Down on Email

 Slack is integrated with Sococo to enhance your chat experience with file sharing, channels, private chat, and all the other benefits that Slack has to offer.

 #7 Invite People Outside Your Team

-Use Guest Access to invite people outside your team to meetings—without requiring any signup or download.
+Use Guest Access to invite people outside your team to meetings—without requiring any signups or downloads.
 Your guests can talk, view screen shares, see who’s in the room, and use room chat—all from their favorite browser.
 Just right click on any room, select “Get a share link” and send it to your colleagues.
-Using Chrome, they will instantly be added to your meeting.
+If they’re using Chrome, they will instantly be added to your meeting.